-In many parts of the world, contributions to pension or superannuation schemes attract no taxation up to certain limits, but any payments received in retirement are entirely taxable at individual's marginal rate.
-Australia's approach is very different and more complex.
+In many parts of the world, contributions to pension schemes attract no taxation up to certain limits, and indeed tax deductions apply, but any payments received in retirement are entirely taxable at individual's marginal rate.
+Australia's approach is very different and has added undue complexity.
 There are three points in time at which superannuation may attract taxation - on contributions, on earnings during the accumulation phase and on payment.

 Tax on Contributions

 Employer and salary sacrificed contributions - referred to as "concessional" contributions - are generally taxed at the rate 15%.
 Two broad exceptions exist:

 - If you currently earn $37,000 or less per annum then the tax you have paid on your super contributions will be automatically added back into your super account through the "Low Income Super Tax Offset" (LISTO).
 The LISTO is 15% of the concessional contributions you or your employer have paid into super up to a maximum of $500 per annum.

 - If your combined income and super contributions exceed $250,000 per annum then you will pay additional tax referred to as Division 293 tax.
 This is an extra 15% tax on the lesser of your concessional contributions or the amount in excess of the $250,000 income threshold.

 Note that "non-concessional" (after-tax) contributions and contributions received under the Government's co-contribution scheme are not subject to tax.

 Tax on Fund Investment Earnings

 Investment earnings within your super fund are taxed at a maximum rate of 15%, with capital gains in relation to assets held for more than 12 months being taxed at 10%.